Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Introduction

-At same time, it is important to recall some facts reached in \cite{CDR,CRS}.
-Based on ideas developed by Lebrun and Gursky \cite{GLB} in the study of the modified Yamabe problem, Cheng and Zhu \cite{CZ} studied the modified Yamabe problem in terms of a functional depending on Weyl curvature tensor (see also Section 2.2 in \cite{listing10}), which is another important tool in the present work.
-While Itoh \cite{Itoh} described the global geometry of the modified scalar curvature.
-Moreover, Costa et al. \cite{CDR} studied the minimal volume and minimal curvature on four-dimensional manifolds by means of the notion of biorthogonal curvature combined with the modified Yamabe problem.
-In particular, they showed that $12K_{1}^{\perp}$ is a modified scalar curvature as well as $Y_1^\perp(M^4, [g])$ given by is a {\it modified Yamabe constant}, where $[g]$ denotes the conformal class of $g.$ This implies that is the associated {\it modified Yamabe invariant}.
-It follows immediately that $Y_1^{\perp}(M)\leq Y(M),$ where $Y(M)$ denotes the standard Yamabe invariant of $M^4.$ We further highlight that
+In order to proceed, we recall that an extension of the Yamabe problem was started by Gursky and LeBrun (cf. \cite{Gursky1} and \cite{GLB}).
+To do so, they used a modified scalar curvature which obeys a conformal invariance property.
+Afterward, based on ideas developed by Lebrun and Gursky \cite{GLB}, Cheng and Zhu \cite{CZ} studied the modified Yamabe problem in terms of a functional depending on Weyl curvature tensor (see also \cite{listing10}, Section 2.2), which is a fundamental tool in this work.
+Itoh \cite{Itoh} described the global geometry of the modified scalar curvature.
+For the sake of completeness let us sketch here this construction.
+Initially, consider maps $f:\mathcal{W}_{M}\to C^{0,\alpha}(M)$ satisfying where $\mathcal{W}_{M}$ denotes the space consisting of conformal curvature tensors $W_{g},$ $g\in\mathcal{M}.$ Hence, the {\it modified Yamabe functional} is given by where, in this case, $s-f(W)$ is called {\it modified scalar curvature} of $(M^4,g).$ Denoting by $[g]$ the conformal class of $g,$ we deduce that $Y^{f}(M^4, [g]) = \inf_{\overline{g}\in [g]} Y^{f}(M^{4}, \overline{g})$ and $Y^{f}(M) = \sup_{g\in\mathcal{M}} Y^{f}(M^{4}, [g])$ are the {\it modified Yamabe constant} and the {\it modified Yamabe invariant}, respectively (cf. \cite{CZ} and \cite{Itoh}).